American Indians and Alaska Natives

 - No co-pays or deductibles when you see your health care provider: If you are a family of four and make less than $70,650 a year or are an individual making less than $34,470 a year, you will have no co-pays, deductibles or co-insurance costs (the amount you pay upfront when you see the doctor).

-- No costs for using Indian Health Services or Contract Health Services: Regardless of income, you will still have no costs when using a Tribal or urban Indian clinic or when your clinic refers you to another doctor for more care.
+- No costs for using Indian Health Services or Contract Health Services: Regardless of income, you will still have no costs when using a Tribal or urban Indian clinic or when your Contract Health Services program refers you to another doctor for more care.
 With health insurance for Tribal communities, Tribal/urban clinics can afford to make referrals for more Tribal members to get the care they need.

 - Enroll or change health plans any time during the year: As an enrolled Tribal member or shareholder in an Alaska Native Corporation, you are not subject to the open enrollment period, which runs from Nov.
 15, 2014, to Feb.
 15, 2015.
 You can enroll throughout the year.

 - Choice in coverage options: Plan options are broken down into metal tiers based on the level of coverage they provide.
 Platinum, gold, silver and bronze plans are available through Washington Healthplanfinder.
 AI/ANs receive cost-sharing subsidies through any metal-level plan.
 While Bronze level plans have the lowest premiums but highest deductibles, if you are an enrolled tribal member, you won’t have a deductible and will have a lower premium than the Platinum, Gold or Silver plans.

 Certain AI/ANs may qualify for an exemption from purchasing health care coverage.
 For a tax exemption form, please click here.